TaoStarlit/English/flatmate.md

+# 1105
+- Water kettle, water jam, water pot;  cotton[ˈkätn] flower, sheep wool, curtain [ˈkərtn]

 # 1104
 - Crack a case.
 It is an analogy/metaphor that a case is like an oyster.
 To investigate inside, we should see from the crack of the shell.
 - crash:  the software crash. the car crashed on the column.
 - crush: he crushed instant noodle because it is unhealthy.
 I usually refer the name of a pokemon to an animal.

+- cronulla peninsula

 ### 1103
 carving, sculpture, curve, curl, curse, shelf;